Davis-Azangu-DataAnalyst/Churn_Predictor_App/readme.md

 ## Model Training

-wo best performing models (KNN and Logistic Regression models) were selected from my previous project.
-From this repository: [https://github.com/Davis-Azangu-DataAnalyst/Classification-Project-LP2](https://github.com/Davis-Azangu-DataAnalyst/Classification-Project-LP2) process of training the churn prediction model is described in detail in the `model_training.ipynb` Jupyter Notebook.
+Two best performing models (KNN and Logistic Regression models) were selected from my previous project: [https://github.com/Davis-Azangu-DataAnalyst/Classification-Project-LP2](https://github.com/Davis-Azangu-DataAnalyst/Classification-Project-LP2).
+The EDA and data training, validation and modeling are  described in detail in the `Churn_LP2 1_V2.ipynb` Jupyter Notebook.
 It covers data preprocessing, feature engineering, model selection, and model training using various machine learning algorithms.

 ## Web App

-The Streamlit web app is implemented in the `app.py` file.
+The Streamlit web app is implemented in the `01_Home.py` file.
 It utilizes the trained churn prediction model to make predictions based on user input.
 The app provides a user interface where users can enter customer information and receive churn predictions instantly.

 ## Contributing